Steveb175/README-Generator/README.md

 MIT
 ## Tests
-To run a test, run this command: Test command
+To run a test, run this command: node index.js

 ## Questions

 Please direct all questions to email
-Link to creator's GitHub: [Username](https://github.com/Username)
+Link to creator's GitHub: [Steveb175](https://github.com/Steveb175)